-Unlike traditional health plans that last for a full year, short-term health plans provide coverage for limited period of time.
+Unlike traditional health plans that last for a full year, short-term health plans provide coverage for limited periods of time.
 They are intended to bridge gaps in health care coverage during times of transition (e.g., if you are between jobs).
-As of this year, short-term plans can now last for 364 days just one day shy of a full year.
-They do not have to comply with certain federal laws requiring comprehensive coverage.
+As of September 1, 2024, short-term plans can only last three months with one, one-month extension (a maximum of four months).
+These plans also do not have to comply with certain federal laws requiring comprehensive coverage.

 - Pros: These plans can be flexible.
-Coverage ranges from 30 days to just under 12 months.
+Coverage ranges from 30 days to 3 or 4 months.
 Their premiums are typically lower than traditional plans.
 You can cancel these plans easily and at any time. - Cons: They can reject, charge more, or otherwise discriminate against individuals based on their health condition.
 They are not required to cover many of the treatments that traditional plans cover or provide certain categories of coverage, such as preventive care or mental health care.
 Instead, these plans are designed to primarily cover emergency medical care.
 Additionally, there is no limit on how much these plans can charge you in out-of-pocket costs per year.
-These plans are also not subject to the 2021 COVID-19 treatment requirements.
-Some short-term plans have waived cost-sharing for COVID-19 treatment, but many have not.
-Therefore, any COVID-19 treatment would be subject to the plans cost-sharing provisions.